Armenians: Dress

+Theater

 Sports

 Many types of sports are played in Armenia, among the most popular being football, chess, boxing, basketball, ice hockey, sambo, wrestling, weightlifting, and volleyball.
 Since independence, the Armenian government has been actively rebuilding its sports program in the country.

 During Soviet rule, Armenian athletes rose to prominence winning plenty of medals and helping the USSR win the medal standings at the Olympics on numerous occasions.
 The first medal won by an Armenian in modern Olympic history was by Hrant Shahinyan, who won two golds and two silvers in gymnastics at the 1952 Summer Olympics in Helsinki.
+To highlight the level of success of Armenians in the Olympics, Shahinyan was quoted as saying:

+"Armenian sportsmen had to outdo their opponents by several notches for the shot at being accepted into any Soviet team.
+But those difficulties notwithstanding, 90 percent of Armenian athletes on Soviet Olympic teams came back with medals."

 In football, their most successful team was Yerevan's FC Ararat, which had claimed most of the Soviet championships in the 70s and had also gone to post victories against professional clubs like FC Bayern Munich in the Euro cup.
+Notable players include Henrikh Mkhitaryan, Youri Djorkaeff, Alain Boghossian, Andranik Eskandarian, Andranik Teymourian, Edgar Manucharyan, Khoren Oganesian and Nikita Simonyan.

 Armenians have also been successful in chess, which is the most popular mind sport in Armenia.
-Some of the most prominent chess players in the world are Armenian such as Tigran Petrosian, Levon Aronian and Garry Kasparov.
-Armenians have also been successful in weightlifting and wrestling (Armen Nazaryan), winning medals in each sport at the Olympics.
-There are also successful Armenians in football – Henrikh Mkhitaryan, boxing – Arthur Abraham and Vic Darchinyan.
+Some of the most prominent chess players in the world are Armenian such as Tigran Petrosian and Levon Aronian.
+Garry Kasparov is half-Armenian through his mother.
+As a nation, Armenia won the World Champion in 2011 and the World Chess Olympiad on three occasions.

+Armenians have also been successful in weightlifting and wrestling, the latter having been a successful sport in the Olympics for Armenia.
+At the 1996 Summer Olympics in Atlanta, Armen Nazaryan won the gold in the Men's Greco-Roman Flyweight (52 kg) category and Armen Mkrtchyan won the silver in Men's Freestyle Paperweight (48 kg) category, securing Armenia's first two medals in its Olympic history.
+There are also successful Armenians in boxing: Arthur Abraham and Vic Darchinyan.